.

 5. Plain English and Plain Numbers: remove complexity in content by displaying content and numbers in a way that your audience can interpret.

-Follow the W3C Standards
+Follow the W3C standards

 Another important way to make your website inclusive and accessible is by following the World Wide Web Consortium (W3C) standards.
 The W3C develops technical specifications, guidelines, techniques, and supporting resources that describe accessibility solutions.
 One of the international standard guidelines to follow is the Web Content Accessibility Guidelines (WCAG).
 These guidelines stand as a beacon, guiding the path for the digital world where web content is not just available but accessible to all.
 These standards have 4 main principles for creating an accessible website.
 Within each principle are guidelines you can reference and success criteria that you must meet to pass these standards.
 These 4 principles are: